Songs in the Key of Panic

-- Also, Sonic 3 & Knuckles does this again in The Doomsday zone, speeding up the music when your rings run low as Super/Hyper Sonic.
+- Also, Sonic 3 & Knuckles does this again in The Doomsday zone, speeding up the music if you have ten rings or less as Super/Hyper Sonic.

-- The Blue Sphere minigame doesn't have a traditional time limit, but has two hidden time limits that cause Sonic to speed up, with the music getting faster as well.
+- The Blue Sphere minigame doesn't have a traditional time limit, but has two hidden time limits that cause Sonic to speed up (causing increased difficulty with turning), with the music getting faster as well.